microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 `line` | If available, the line of the indicated stack frame (0 if unavailable). | `0`

 ### Common Data Properties
 Common data properties are included with every telemetry event.
-Some of these properties pipeline-controlled, and some are application-controlled.
+Some of these properties are pipeline-controlled, and some are application-controlled.
 The following tables outline these properties.

 #### Pipeline-controlled properties
 The following properties are controlled by the telemetry pipeline and are useful for queries--note that this list is intentionally limited to those properties that are most likely to be useful for writing queries: